dorienmc/documentation-legacy/updates/katana-desktop.md

 ---
 ## Katana desktop updates
-This page gives an overview of updates of Katana Desktop
+This page gives an overview of updates of Katana Desktop.
+It is compiled manually based on changes in releases of Katana Desktop.

 ---
 ### v1.1